dvtate/old-yoda/README.md

   - `strlen`: returns the length of a given string
   - `strstr`: finds a sub-string in a string
   - `stristr`: case-insensitive strstr
-  - `trim`: trims whitespace from start and end of the string
+  - `trim`: trims whitespace from start and end of the stringsubroutine
   - `split`: splits a string using given delimiters
   - `str_replace`: replaces all occurances of a substring with another substring

 * I/O:
   - `print`: prints previous value
   - `println`: prints previous value and ends line (&flushes file)
+  - `print_blk`: prints the contents of a macro/block
   - `input`, `getline`: reads a line from terminal (returns a string)
   - `getchar`: reads a character from terminal (returns a string)
   - `color_print`: prints a value in a given HTML color in a string.
 The color should be come after value